datascience-mobi-2023/Topic01-ImageAnalysis/README.md

 * Dr. Leonid Kostrykin (leonid.kostrykin@bioquant.uni-heidelberg.de)
 * Kerem Celikay        (kerem.celikay@bioquant.uni-heidelberg.de)
 * Janis Meyer          (janis.meyer@bioquant.uni-heidelberg.de)
+* Hannah Winter (Tutor)

 ## Introduction

 Image analysis methods are important to extract relevant information from biomedical image data.
 Typically, a large amount of data needs to be analyzed to draw statistically significant conclusions.

 Manual analysis of the image data is tedious, time-consuming, and subjective.
 Thus, computer-based image analysis is needed, which enables fast, reproducible, and accurate automated analysis of the data.